gilles-degols/mongofs/readme.md

 1. Allows infinite scaling, up to Petabytes of data.
 2. Avoid limitations of basic file systems by allowing the following:
    - You can put millions of files in the same directory
-   - You can create files of hundreds of TBs (being stuck à 4TB with some NFS storage is not nice)
    - Infinite hierarchy
    - Automatic redundancy
    - Automatic compression